Evaluations Procedures

 General Education Feedback

-In addition to formal evaluations in eValue and MedHub, students are encouraged to share their positive or negative experience in the Bridges curriculum in an ongoing basis via the Bridges Real Time Feedback.
-The comments provided on this survey will be anonymous unless students choose to identify themselves.
-These comments will go directly to the Associate Deans and other curriculum leaders of the specific areas that students designate.
+Students are encouraged to share their appreciation or suggestions about the Bridges curriculum on an ongoing basis via the SAFE (Supporting A Fair and Equitable Environment) form.
+The feedback provided will be anonymous unless students choose to self-identify.
+This feedback will go directly to the Associate Deans and other curriculum leaders of the specific areas that students designate.

-Reporting Duty Hours Violations and/or Medical Student Mistreatment
+Reporting Student Mistreatment

-Accountable Dean or Director: Director of Program Evaluation
+Accountable Dean or Director: Director of Program Evaluation and ECQI

 Approval Date and Governing Body: August 6, 2018, Executive Committee